Go Back Email Link

 • Pulse veggies.
 Add the peppers, garlic, and onions to a food processor and pulse until the veggies are broken down.

-• Boil veggies (including tomatoes), vinegar, and water.
-In an 8-10 quart pot add the chopped veggies, diced tomatoes, apple cider vinegar, and water.
-Bring to a boil and allow the mixture to boil for 1 hour.
+• Boil.
+In an 8-10 quart pot, add the chopped veggies, diced tomatoes, apple cider vinegar, and water.
+Boil for 1 hour.

-• Let sauce cool before blending.
+• Cool before blending.
 After the hot sauce has simmered for an hour, turn off the heat and allow the mixture to cool slightly for about 5 minutes.

 • Puree.
 Using an immersion blender or high-speed blender, blend the mixture until it’s turned into a puree.
 (Be careful, it is hot and the peppers will sting!)

-• Process in canner.
+• Process.
 Transfer the jars to a water bath canner.
 Make sure the jars are fully submerged with 1-2 inches of water over the jars.
 Bring the canner to a boil and process for 10 minutes.

-• Let rest briefly before removing.
+• Rest.
 After 10 minutes, remove the canner from the heat, remove the lid, and allow the jars to sit for 5 minutes.

 • Cool and check seals.
-Remove the jars, place them in a heatproof area, and allow them to cool for 12-24 hours to cool completely.
+Remove the jars, place them in a heatproof area, and allow them to cool completely for 12-24 hours.
 After 24 hours check the lids for a proper seal.
 Once a seal has been confirmed remove the rings and store the jars in a cool dark place for up to 18 months or per the lids manufacturer’s recommendations.

 Notes

-Working in a well-ventilated area is recommended.
-The fumes from making this hot sauce can get pretty intense.
+Work in a well-ventilated area - the fumes from making this hot sauce can get pretty intense.

 Nutrition